Evan2698/chimney/README.md

 # Chimney

-Chimney is a component for vpn. on PCs(windows & linux), server & client communicate with socks5 protocol,It is a separate configurable executable program.
+Chimney is a tool for vpn. on PCs(windows & linux), server & client communicate with socks5 protocol,It is a separate configurable executable program.
 It can communicate through configuration and quic protocol, which is fast and simple to configure.

 On Android, it is just a component(AAR package) for vpn.